AntonioTorres23/OpenGL_Notes/PBR Theory.md

 **Fresnel Equation**

 The Fresnel equation (pronounced Freh-nel) describes the ratio of light that gets reflected over the light that gets refracted, which varies over the angle we're looking at a surface.
 The moment light hits a surface, based on the surface-to-view angle, the Fresnel equation tells us the percentage of light that gets reflected.
-From this ratio of reflection and
+From this ratio of reflection and the energy conservation principle we can directly obtain the refracted portion of light.

+Every surface or material has a level of **base reflectivity** when looking straight at its surface, but when looking at the surface from an angle